-A cleanroom bears its name for a reason: its very purpose is to stay sanitary and free of contaminants to maintain a stable work environment.
-Because employees handle sensitive equipment and components in these critical areas, keeping contaminants at bay is essential to everyday workflow, and ultimately, maintaining profitability.
+A cleanroom bears its name for a reason: its purpose is to stay sanitary and free of contaminants to maintain a stable work environment.
+Because employees handle sensitive equipment and components in these critical areas, keeping contaminants at bay is essential to everyday workflow and maintaining profitability.

 It may come as no surprise that your employees are the most common source of contamination in your cleanrooms.
-What you may find surprising, however, are the simple steps you can take to minimize contamination risks.
-Let’s take a look at some of the most effective tips, below.
+What you may find surprising are the simple steps you can take to minimize contamination risks.
+Let’s take a look at some of the most effective tips below.

 Humans naturally produce particles.
-Our bodies shed contaminants, producing detritus like skin flakes and particles from hair products, cosmetics, and lotions.
-Thus, while good hygiene can limit the level of contaminants spread in the cleanroom, it’s also important to consider ways in which certain steps of getting ready might be skipped or altered for the purpose of limiting contaminants.
+Our bodies shed contaminants, delivering detritus-like skin flakes and particles from hair products, cosmetics, and lotions.
 Even perfume and cologne, for instance, can produce contaminants.
-Since 75-80% of particles found in cleanroom inspections are produced by personnel, it’s a good idea to establish a set of hygiene recommendations for your employees to follow.
+Thus, while good hygiene can limit the contaminants spread in the cleanroom, it’s also important to consider ways in which specific steps of getting ready might be skipped or altered to limit contaminants.
+Since 75-80% of particles found in cleanroom inspections are made by personnel, it’s a good idea to establish a set of hygiene recommendations for your employees to follow.

 5. Designate “Cleanroom Only” Supplies

-Cleanroom paper packaged in class 10 cleanrooms, for instance, is considered safe for use in class 10 cleanrooms or higher.
+For instance, keep your area clean of paper contaminants by using documentation designed just for Cleanrooms.
+Cleanroom paper packaged in class 10 cleanrooms are considered safe for use in class 10 cleanrooms or higher.
 Cleanroom paper products are impregnated and coated with a polymer.
 This keeps the paper from generating tiny particulates when written on.
-Keep your area clean of paper contaminants by using documentation designed just for Cleanrooms.

-The more rapidly movement occurs inside the cleanroom, the more particles will be given off.
-To combat excess contamination, employees should move slowly and deliberately as they approach work stations.
+The more rapid movement occurs inside the cleanroom, the more particles will be removed.
+To combat excess contamination, employees should move slowly and deliberately as they approach workstations.
 They should also be encouraged to enter and exit cleanrooms slowly.